| April 29, 2002 | If there's a message

 Lewis and, in particular, Joyce coupled with Aquinas and the classical

 vision are the key to his work," says Theall.
+In his introduction to his Essential McLuhan, McLuhan's

 son Eric reminds us of the importance of literary traditions to